factiverse/template-react/README.md

 - `npm start:dev` runs all commands necessary for development, or you can run them individually:
 - `npm start` to start the development server locally.
 It should show 'Hello World' in the browser.
-- `sass --watch src/sass:src/css src/components:src/css` to watch for file changes in sass files and compile them into the css file.
 - `npm run server` serves `server/db.json` locally to mock APIs

 ### Other